-The most common SPV entity used in Canadian securitisations is a common-law trust (see question 15).
-The trust's actions are carried out by the SPV trustee and, as such, there are no directors and officers of such an SPV.
+The most common SPV entities used in Canadian securitisations are common-law trusts and limited partnerships (see question 15).
+In the case of a common law trust, the trust's actions are carried out by the SPV trustee and, as such, there are no directors and officers of such an SPV.
 The chief duties and obligations of the SPV trustee are governed by the Declaration of Trust and general Canadian common law and statutory law pertaining to trustees.
 In cases where a corporate or partnership entity is used in a securitisation, the obligations of the directors and officers of the SPV, or the general partner of the SPV, are no different than those that would exist at law more generally (by application of Canadian common law and relevant provincial or federal company or partnership statute provisions).
 This includes a fiduciary duty to the corporation they serve and a duty of care.
 There is no specific Canadian legal requirement that the trustee or directors and officers must be independent of the originator entity.
 However, legal structuring and credit rating agencies' methodologies may impose certain independence requirements (see questions 13 and 32).
 In the case of financial institution originators who are seeking favourable Canadian capital treatment for the securitisation, OSFI Guidelines B-5 and B-5A create capital requirement disincentives for financial institutions setting up SPVs that are not fully independent.
 In cases where independence is required, a provision in the company's or partnership's constitutional documents to the effect that certain actions may not be taken without an independent director's approval should be legally effective, to preclude such action from being validly taken without such approval.
 A contractual restriction entered into by the SPV would mean that an action without such approval would be a breach of contract, but the action itself may not be invalid as a matter of corporate law.